1. What are the measures to be taken by the employer at the workplace during the COVID-19 outbreak?

 In this scope, it is advised that the employer (if exists, by gathering the Occupational Health and Safety Council at the workplace) determines the action plan and measures to be taken during the outbreak, announces them to the employees, ensures that the employees comply with the measures taken and carries out compliance check regularly.

-In the Guideline on “Measures to Be Taken by Occupational Health and Safety Professionals at the Workplaces in Scope of the New Coronavirus Outbreak”, published by the General Directorate of Occupational Health and Safety on 25 March 2020, the minimum requirements regarding the use of personnel vehicles, travels, entrance and leave of the workplace, working environment, meetings and educations, and cafeterias and recreational areas have been set forth.
+In the Guideline on “Measures to be Taken by Occupational Health and Safety Professionals at the Workplaces in Scope of the New Coronavirus Outbreak”, published by the General Directorate of Occupational Health and Safety five days later on 25 March 2020, the minimum requirements regarding the use of personnel vehicles, travels, entrance and leave of the workplace, working environment, meetings and educations, and cafeterias and recreational areas have been set forth.
 In the Guideline, it is stated that the employers must follow the announcements of governmental authorities and take additional appropriate measures that accord with the field of activity being carried out at the workplace, number of employees, working environment and the methods used.

 2. Can the employer conduct temperature check on the employees when entering the workplace, or request the employees to provide information as to whether they have COVID-19 symptoms?